Plume raises $85 million to bring smarter Wi-Fi networks to more homes

 As a result of this new round, Andrew Ip, senior VP for emerging technology and innovation at Charter Communications, has joined Plume’s board of directors.

-“Our partnership with Plume has been critical to the success of Charter’s advanced in-home Wi-Fi roll-out and has enabled Charter to accelerate innovation and more rapidly deliver new features to our Spectrum Internet and Wi-Fi customers — from the ability to optimize their home networks to greater control over their devices,” said Ip.
+“Our partnership with Plume has been critical to the success of Charter’s advanced in-home Wi-Fi rollout and has enabled Charter to accelerate innovation and more rapidly deliver new features to our Spectrum Internet and Wi-Fi customers — from the ability to optimize their home networks to greater control over their devices,” said Ip.

 Besides Charter, Plume’s cloud-based service has been adopted by more than 30 communications service providers, including Comcast and Armstrong in the U.S., as well as major telecom companies in Canada, Europe, and Asia.
 Earlier this week, the Telecom Infra Project (TIP) — a membership-based working group kickstarted in 2016 by heavy hitters like Facebook, Nokia, and Intel — revealed that it too was adopting the OpenSync framework.